McTavishLab/physcraper_ms/1-abstract.md

 hypothesis based on already available expert phylogenetic knowledge.
 Phylogeneticists and group specialists will find it useful as a tool to facilitate dataset gathering and comparison of alternative phylogenetic hypotheses (topologies).
-***Is physcraper intended for the nonspecialist??
-We have two types of nonspecialists: the ones that do not know about phylogenetic methods and the ones that might know about phylogenetic methods but do not know much about a certain biological group.*** \comment(hmm yeah, I think it is probably better for the latter - phylogeneticists who are tired of blast searching :P)

-1. Physcraper implements node by node/topology comparison of the the original and the updated trees using the conflict API of the Open Tree of Life project, and summarizes differences.
+1. Physcraper implements node by node/topology comparison of the the original and the updated trees using the conflict Application Programming Ibterface (API) function of the Open Tree of Life project, and summarizes the differences.

 1. We hope the physcraper workflow demonstrates the benefits of opening results in phylogenetics and encourages researchers to strive for better data sharing practices.

 1. Physcraper can be used with any OS.
-Detailed instructions for installation and use are available at <https://github.com/McTavishLab/physcraper>.
+Detailed instructions for installation and use are available at [https://physcraper.readthedocs](https://physcraper.readthedocs.io/en/tutorial/index.html).